NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 [See The Angel of Jehovah](#the-angel-of-Jehovah), [The Two Powers in Heaven](#the-two-powers-in-heaven).

+## Deuteronomy 6:4

+> Hear, O Israel: Jehovah our God is one Jehovah:

+This scripture proves that God is one, not three gods.
+The word translated "one" is the hebrew eḥāḏ (אֶחָד) which is used in [Genesis 2:24](#genesis-224) where it says "they shall become **one** flesh."
+So it can be used for the compound unity of two or more persons.
+This is all in harmony with the trinity doctrine.

 ## Deuteronomy 33:26

 > “There is none like God, O Jeshurun, **who rides through the heavens** to your help, through the skies in his majesty.